YingqiuLi/Fusion/README.md

 ## Project Overview

 Fusion is a web platform designed to address the challenges university students face in connecting with classmates and forming study groups.
-Unlike traditional social media platforms, Fusion is course-specific, enabling students to join dedicated groups, interact directly with peers, and build meaningful academic relationships.
+Fusion is course-specific, enabling students to join dedicated groups, interact directly with peers, and build meaningful academic relationships.
 This platform not only fosters collaboration but also provides access to valuable course materials and resources.

 ## Problem Statement